Understanding Applied Behavior Analysis (ABA)

 Is ABA only for children with autism?

-Does ABA only address challenging behaviors?
+Does ABA only address challenging or “problem” behaviors?

 What are the ABCs of behavior?